FilipO28555/Fusion_Setups/Fusion_Algorithm_Debug_Report.md

 2. The fusion probability was manually set to `1.0` to guarantee a reaction.
 3. The updated analysis script (`fusion_energy_analyzer_detailed.py`) was used to evaluate the output.

-**Results:** The simulation produced the following results, showing exceptional agreement with theory:
+**Results:** The simulation produced the following results, showing agreement with theory:

 ```
 ================================================================================